ubcecon/praxis-ubc/project/docs/hist_workshop/natural-language-inference-historical-text.md

 ## Lexicon-Based Baseline

 Before moving to embedding models, it is worth testing a simpler approach: a domain-specific lexicon that counts occurrences of curated word lists.
-This strategy follows the [Loughran-McDonald (LM) lexicon](https://sraf.nd.edu/loughranmcdonald-master-dictionary/) used in financial text analysis.[^18] Loughran and McDonald (2011) showed that general-purpose sentiment dictionaries misclassified nearly three-quarters of "negative" words in financial filings — words like *liability*, *tax*, and *cost* are neutral in a 10-K but flagged as negative by general lexicons.
+This strategy follows the [Loughran-McDonald (LM) lexicon](https://sraf.nd.edu/loughranmcdonald-master-dictionary/) used in financial text analysis.[^18] Tim Loughran and Bill McDonald (2011) showed that general-purpose sentiment dictionaries misclassified nearly three-quarters of "negative" words in financial filings — words like *liability*, *tax*, and *cost* are neutral in a 10-K but flagged as negative by general lexicons.
 Their solution was to build a domain-specific lexicon directly from the corpus: extract candidate terms by frequency, have domain experts categorize each term in context, and publish the full list with metadata for reproducibility.
 The LM lexicon uses six categories tailored to financial disclosure (*Negative*, *Positive*, *Uncertainty*, *Litigious*, *Strong Modal*, *Weak Modal*), not generic sentiment polarity.

 The same principle applies here: a word like "alien" is neutral in modern usage but carries specific legal meaning in nineteenth-century statutes.
 No equivalent lexicon exists for historical legal discourse on immigration, so the lesson includes a purpose-built one (`stance_lexicon.csv`) containing approximately 120 terms organized into six stance and rhetorical categories: